 Ok, you’ve found your perfect luggage, now you have to fill it.
 The first thing to do is to check what the weather is like where you’re going, so you can pack accordingly.
 If it’s a tropical destination, bring a variety of swimwear, comfortable beach footwear, and plenty of shirts as you’ll be changing them frequently.
-Pack outfits not separate items – this will make it a whole lot easier to get ready and hit the town.
+Pack outfits, not separate items – this will make it a whole lot easier to get ready and hit the town.
 When it comes to cosmetics – always be prepared.
-Face masks, moisturizers, cleansers, exfoliators and sunblock – these items are an absolute must.
-When you change climate, your skin tends to take a turn for the worse so this is a time to take special care of it.
-Also, check whether your accommodation provides things like shampoo, conditioner and blow-dryer; you can’t spend your vacation with bad hair day every day, that’s just unacceptable.
+Face masks, moisturizers, cleansers, exfoliators, and sunblock – these items are an absolute must.
+When you change the climate, your skin tends to take a turn for the worse so this is a time to take special care of it.
+Also, check whether your accommodation provides things like shampoo, conditioner, and blow-dryer; you can’t spend your vacation with bad hair day every day, that’s just unacceptable.

 What do we do?

-If you’re a party couple, you’ll love Barcelona as it’s home of amazing gay bars, restaurants, and shops, all located in the Eixample district, with other cool nightlife spots spread throughout the city.
+If you’re a party couple, you’ll love Barcelona as it’s home to amazing gay bars, restaurants, and shops, all located in the Eixample district, with other cool nightlife spots spread throughout the city.
 If the full gay package is what you’re after, then your choice is hands down, Berlin.
-Both of these cities are here to cater to other needs as well, such as amazing history, culture and architecture, affordable shopping, spas, etc. When in places as versatile as these, you can afford to split and do your own thing for a while, after all, couples don’t always have to have the same interests, so, go browse alone and then tell your partner all about it.
+Both of these cities are here to cater to other needs as well, such as amazing history, culture, and architecture, affordable shopping, spas, etc. When in places as versatile as these, you can afford to split and do your own thing for a while, after all, couples don’t always have to have the same interests, so, go browse alone and then tell your partner all about it.

 Don’t forget to stop and smell the roses

 Although a gay vacation can be great fun, as there’s so much to do, so many clubs to see, take the time to just sit back, relax and soak it all in with your loved one.
 Make sure your hotel room is great, and then make sure you spend a lot of quality time there.
-Exploring a city or engaging in beach fun is great, but don’t let it slip your mind that travels are also great for falling in love all over again, so make the time to just be with one another.
+Exploring a city or engaging in beach fun is great, but don’t let it slip your mind that travels are also great for falling in love all over again, so take the time to just be with one another.